 1. Identify your project’s “why”

-Your first step is to figure out why your project exists.
+Your first step when you start your project is to figure out why it exists.
 Why is it worth doing in the first place?
 What’s the ultimate objective?
 To keep things simple and straightforward, try to answer these three questions:

 If this is a project that’s been done before (or is similar to one that’s been done before), you might’ve already developed a business case for the project — and you’re free to reuse and repurpose that.